jagregory/abrash-zen-of-asm/src/chapter-14.md

 An index into the table is used to look up one of the entries in the table, and an indirect branch is performed to the address contained in that entry.

 The size of a jump table entry can be either 2 or 4 bytes, depending on whether near or far branches are used by the code that branches through the jump table.
-As we discussed earlier, the 2-byte jump table entries used with near branches are vastly preferable to the 4-byte jump table entries used with far branches, for two reasons: 2-byte-per-entry jump tables are half the size of equivalent 4-byte-per-table jump tables, and near indirect branches are much faster than far indirect branches, especially when `call` and `ret` are used.
+As we discussed earlier, the 2-byte jump table entries used with near branches are vastly preferable to the 4-byte jump table entries used with far branches, for two reasons: 2-byte-per-entry jump tables are half the size of equivalent 4-byte-per-table jump tables, and near indirect branches are much faster than far indirect branches, especially when `call`{.nasm} and `ret`{.nasm} are used.

 So, what's so great about jump tables?
 Simply put, they're usually the fastest way to turn an index into execution of the corresponding code.
 In the sorts of applications jump tables are best suited to, we basically already know which routine we want to branch to, thanks to the index — it's just a matter of getting there as fast as possible and in the fewest bytes, and jump tables are winners on both counts.

-For example, suppose that we have a program that monitors the serial port and needs to branch quickly to 1 of 128 subroutines, depending on which one of the 128 7-bit ASCII characters is in AL. We could do that with 127 `cmp` instructions followed by conditional jumps, something like this:
+For example, suppose that we have a program that monitors the serial port and needs to branch quickly to 1 of 128 subroutines, depending on which one of the 128 7-bit ASCII characters is in AL. We could do that with 127 `cmp`{.nasm} instructions followed by conditional jumps, something like this:

 ```nasm
     and   al,7fh    ;make it 7-bit ASCII